Divorce Maryland Child Support

 • Extraordinary medical expenditure

-• A child, who is the result of a marriage and another child, who is born out of wedlock, are eligible to the same level of support
+• A child, who is born from the marriage, and another child, who is born out of wedlock, are eligible for the same level of support.

-• If the monthly combined 'adjusted income' is more than 10,000 USD, the child support guidelines are not applicable.
-In such a case, the factors taken into account for deciding the support amount are as follows
+• If the monthly combined 'adjusted income' is more than 10,000 USD, the child maintenance guidelines are not applicable.
+In such a case, the factors taken into account for deciding the support amount are as follows:

 • Expenditure for education of the child